The King's Lynn to Hunstanton railway

 After leaving Wolferton station the line turned slightly right heading into Dersingham bog past the Wolferton cliff line The first picture is looking ahead to Dersingham and the second picture is from Wolferton woods in 2020 and the third is from the past looking to the rear of the train towards Wolferton.

-Next we head off towards Dersingham through the woods line through the Wolferton/dersingham bog area here some parts are a bit over grown but more Dersingham side.The Wolferton side looks maintained by Sandringham Estate forestry yard.
+Next we head off towards Dersingham through the woods line through the Wolferton/dersingham bog area here some parts are a bit over grown but more Dersingham side.The Wolferton side looks to be maintained by Sandringham Estate forestry yard.

 Also seen close by was this old railway fence part left behind.